Egmond aan Zee: Art and the artists' colony

-Historically, Egmond aan Zee had been a popular subject for artists such as Cornelis Beelt and Jacob van Ruisdael.
+Historically, Egmond aan Zee had been a popular subject for artists such as Cornelis Beelt, Jacob van Ruisdael and Erwin Bowien who was a resident of nearby Egmond aan den Hoef during the Nazi era.

 The rural Dutch villages of Egmond aan Zee, Egmond aan den Hoef, and Egmond Binnen played host to a small artists' colony beginning in 1881 when the American artist George Hitchcock settled there.
 Walter MacEwen, also American, painted there from 1883 to 1885.
 Another American, Gari Melchers, arrived in 1884.
 Melchers continued there for 25 years, recording the people and the rural environment.
 See Joseph G. Dreiss, Gari Melchers; His Works in the Belmont Collection, Charlottesville, University Press of Virginia, 1984, pp. 11ff.

 Statistics

 In 2001, the town of Egmond aan Zee had 5086 inhabitants.
 The built-up area of the town was 0.85 km^{2}, and contained 2490 residences.

 Events

 The Egmond Half Marathon (Dutch: Egmond Halve Marathon) is an annual half marathon race over 21.1 kilometres that has been staged since 1973.
 The competition normally takes place in early January.
 Sections of the road race cross along the beach and sand dunes of the village, situated on the North Sea coast.
 The 2010 edition of the race was cancelled due to poor weather conditions, marking the first break in the race's history.

 From 1995, Egmond aan Zee has hosted the Finder Darts Masters, a yearly major darts tournament that features players for the British Darts Organisation circuit, and formally sanctioned by the World Darts Federation.
 It is usually held in December, at the Hotel Zuiderduin, and is traditionally the last tournament held before the World Championship.